VitaliRj/OBD2-SocktCAN-Interface/README.md

 `bitrate 500000`

-The bitrate should be changes to match the CAN bus bitrate of your vehicle.
+The bitrate can be changes to match the CAN bus bitrate of your vehicle.
+They are usualy 125, 250 or 500 kbits/s